sjudson/paseto.js/README.md

 ##### Key Generation and Injection

-Creation of key and protocol objects can be driven either through either, provided you want `paseto.js` to generate the cryptographic keys for you.
+Creation of key and protocol objects can be driven through either, provided you want `paseto.js` to generate the cryptographic keys for you.

 ```js
 // first pattern